p4sstime/p4sstime/README.md

 sm_pt_stats              0/1    # Toggles printing of players' total scores, saves, intercepts, and steals to chat after a game is over; automatically set to 1 if a map name starts with "pa" sm_pt_stats_delay        7.5    # Set the delay between round end and the stats being displayed in chat sm_pt_stats_save_radius  200    # Set the radius in hammer units from the goal that an intercept is considered a save sm_pt_trikz            0/1/2/3  # Set 'trikz' mode.
-1 adds friendly knockback for airshots, 2 adds friendly knockback for splash damage, 3 adds friendly knockback for everywhere sm_pt_trikz_projcollide  1/0    # When mp_friendlyfire is 1, toggle distance-based team projectile collision.
-1 removes distance-checking, 0 will cause your projectiles to phase through if you are too close. sm_pt_practice           0/1    # Toggle practice mode.
+1 adds friendly knockback for airshots, 2 adds friendly knockback for splash damage, 3 adds friendly knockback for everywhere sm_pt_trikz_projcollide 0/1/2   # Set team projectile collision behavior.
+2 always collides, 1 will cause your projectiles to phase through if you are too close (default game behavior), 0 will cause them to never collide. sm_pt_practice           0/1    # Toggle practice mode.
 If 1, then when the round timer reaches 5 minutes, add 5 minutes to the timer.
 ```